If nobody said anything unless he knew what he was talking about, a ghastly hush would descend upon the earth. —Sir Alan Herbert

 What's on my mind this week.

 I started this website mainly to show off the best of the mathematical images that I've made since 1997.
-(You can buy sculptures and mugs!)
+(You can buy sculptures or mugs/shirts/posters!)

 I've accumulated the Web's biggest collection of links for sphere arrangement problems.